go as java | shira.at

 A comparison between moving Java and moving Go applications into a container.

-With Java you have to create a custom “run.sh” start script which adds the classpath and all the other configuration to the start command.
+With Java you have to add the classpath and all the other configuration to the start command.

-You also need a base FROM image like openjdk:8u332-jre-slim-bullseye which bloats up the container size.
+You also need a base image like openjdk:8u332-jre-slim-bullseye which bloats up the container size.

 Example Dockerfile for Java: